 Youth Hostel Lauterbach - Urwald-Life-Camp

-Youth Hostel Lauterbach - Urwald-Life-Camp (Sylvia Engel)
+Youth Hostel Lauterbach - Urwald-Life-Camp (Benjamin Suthe)

 Embedded in a stunning landscape in the Eichsfeld-Hainich-Werratal Nature Park on the edge of Hainich National Park, a UNESCO World Natural Heritage Site, you will find the “Forest Life Camp” on the Harsberg hill near the village of Lauterbach.
 The “Forest Life Camp” Youth Hostel in Lauterbach offers its guests 145 beds in rooms containing two to eight beds.
 All rooms feature a shower and toilet.
 People with disabilities are more than welcome at our youth hostel, which is home to three wheelchair-accessible rooms.
 Nearly all areas of the youth hostel offer barrier-free access.
 Please ask us directly about the options available for disability-friendly or disabled-accessible rooms and other services for your stay.